OpenAI, Sam Altman, and Microsoft drama: What you need to know

 “We are grateful for Sam’s many contributions to the founding and growth of OpenAI.
 At the same time, we believe new leadership is necessary as we move forward.
 As the leader of the company’s research, product, and safety functions, Mira is exceptionally qualified to step into the role of interim CEO.
 We have the utmost confidence in her ability to lead OpenAI during this transition period.”

-The weekend saw a ground swell of support from hundreds of OpenAI employees, who demanded to resign unless Altman was brought back in, and the board itself resigned from the company.
-Amid this, one of the four board members who orchestrated the change expressed regret on Monday and a desire to reunite the company.
+The weekend saw a groundswell of support from hundreds of OpenAI employees, who threatened to resign unless Altman was brought back in, and the board itself removed.
+Amid this, one of the four board members who orchestrated the change expressed regret on Monday, along with a desire to reunite the company.

-Microsoft CEO Satay Nadella confirmed the partnership with OpenAI, of which Microsoft owns a 49% share already, would continue and Altman would be among those working with his former company “to provided them with the resources needed for their success.”
+Microsoft CEO Satay Nadella confirmed the partnership with OpenAI, of which Microsoft already owns a 49% share, would continue and Altman would be among those working with his former company “to provide them with the resources needed for their success.”

 Altman too vowed to ensure “OpenAI continues to thrive.”

 Throughout Monday, it was thought the deal with Altman wasn’t open and shut and there may still be a chance Altman could return.
-As of Monday night, that no longer seems possible, as the former OpenAI CEO’s appointment at Microsoft appears to be is official.
+As of Monday night, that no longer seems possible, as the former OpenAI CEO’s appointment at Microsoft sounds is official.

-Whether there’ll be much left of OpenAI’s rank and file staffers and engineers remains to be seen.
+Whether there’ll be much left of OpenAI’s rank and file staffers and engineers after the dust settles remains to be seen.
 More than 500 of the 700 employees expressed their solidarity with Altman by threatening to depart the company.
 There is seemingly an open invitation from Satya Nadella for those disgruntled employees to join the new AI research division at Microsoft.

 Microsoft has invested $13 billion in OpenAI as part of the partnership with the company that is powering new innovations like Windows Copilot, the conversational elements of Bing Search and so much more.

-Although Microsoft doesn’t have influence over the board in its minority shareholding, this situation may be a more power at the very least or a pathway to full ownership of the company at a far lower price than the recent $90 billion valuation.
+Although Microsoft doesn’t have influence over the board in its minority shareholding, this situation may result in Redmond gaining more more power or a pathway to full ownership of OpenAI at a far lower price than the recent $90 billion valuation.

 The decision to ditch Altman is already looking like a terrible own goal from the OpenAI board.
 Microsoft stands to reap the benefits and perhaps steal the type of AI march that can only be compared to Google’s early and continued dominance of search and, hence, the internet at large.